 What to Pack for Your San Diego Vacation

-San Diego is located in sunny California, so keep your skin protected from the sun’s harmful rays with sunscreen.
-Choose a sunscreen with a high SPF for better protection, and reapply as directed.
+San Diego is located in sunny California, so keep skin protected from the sun’s harmful rays with sunscreen.
+Choose a sunscreen with high SPF for better protection, and reapply as directed.

 For additional sun protection and to show off your style, pack a couple of hats.
 Find ones with large brims to cover your face and neck, and pick a few different colors and styles.
 Not only will you stay cooler and protected, you’ll look great too.

 San Diego’s ocean breezes lead to cooler evening temperatures.
 Dressing in layers and packing jackets help you acclimate to the weather and stay comfortable.
 From December to April lows can dip into the 40s, so packing a few pairs of pants and sweatshirt is also a good idea.

 Protective eye wear has become increasingly important, as specialists have proven the sun’s rays damage the eyes as well as the skin.
 It’s best to buy and pack a couple of pairs of sunglasses, and wear them while driving and sightseeing.
 Make sure the sunglasses cover the eyes and surrounding areas, and offer UVA and UVB protection.

 If planning to visit the beach, flip flops are always a popular choice.
 However, San Diego houses many more attractions and things to do.
 Pack walking shoes, or something as comfortable, to make sure your feet stay happy while you walk around the city.
 Experts also recommend hiking boots for those planning to visit one of the many trails.